novelrt/NovelRT/Contributing.md

 * **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
 * **Provide specific examples to demonstrate the steps**.
 Include copy/pasteable snippets which you use in those examples, as [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
 * **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of NovelRT which the suggestion is related to, if possible.
-(We understand that sometimes code changes can't be shown with a screenshot :sweat_smile:)
+(We understand that sometimes code changes can't be shown with a screenshot)
 * **Explain why this enhancement would be useful** to most NovelRT users as core functionality and isn't something that can or should be implemented as a community plugin.
 * **List some other game engines / examples where this enhancement exists (_if applicable_).**
 * **Specify the name and version of the OS you're using.**